 Written by Debbie Griggs.

-Debbie Griggs is an administrative assistant in Tom Goudkamp and Ruth Hudson‘s Practice Group.
+Debbie Griggs is an administrative assistant in Tom Goudkamp‘s Practice Group.
 Debbie provides Tom and Ruth with administrative assistance in a variety of matters, including motor vehicle claims and public liability claims.